 Yes - Children's Mercy Hospital is a 367-bed free standing children's hospital with every pediatric subspecialty represented.
 We are a Level 1 trauma center and a Level IV neonatal ICU with ECMO capability.
 We have a 41-bed pediatric ICU with an active congenital heart disease and heart transplant program.
-We are also consistently ranked as one of the top places to work in Kansas City and are one of the highest recipients of philanthropic support in Kansas City.
+We are also one of the highest recipients of philanthropic support in Kansas City.
 We opened a new inpatient tower in the fall of 2012 that expanded our PICU, NICU, Hem/Onc, and Med/Surg Unit by 73 beds.
 The new tower includes a fetal health center, a new cancer center, two specially equipped rooms to provide care for ECMO patients, and the Lisa Barth Interfaith Chapel and Garden.

 How many pediatric faculty members do you have?

-There are more 400 faculty members in the Department of Pediatrics.
+There are about 500 faculty members in the Department of Pediatrics.
 The faculty are enthusiastic, dedicated to resident education, and represent every pediatric subspecialty.